 Guttman Community College has been approved to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 Several U.S. states and territories have entered into a voluntary agreement called the State Authorization Reciprocity Agreement (SARA) that establishes one set of national standards and regulations for offering certain out-of-state activities.
+SARA policies do not cover complaints related to grades or student conduct violations.
+A student may appeal the institution decision to the SARA State Portal Entity in New York State within two years of the incident about which the complaint is made after it has exhausted the internal processes.

 NC-SARA Mission